kristapsdz/divecmd/README.md

 which graphs using *grap(1)*; and [divecmd2json(1)](https://kristaps.bsd.lv/divecmd/divecmd2json.1.html),
 which exports dive profiles to the JSON format.
+It compiles and runs on Linux, Mac OS X, and OpenBSD.

 There are also some supporting utilities, such as [divecmd2pdf(1)](https://kristaps.bsd.lv/divecmd/divecmd2pdf.1.html),